Lramseyer/vaporview/CONTRIBUTING.md

 ## How waveforms are rendered

-Originally, I went with an SVG chunk implementation, where SVG chunks would dynamically get rendered, and swapped in and out.
-However, in 1.3.1, I ported it all to canvas, so the next parts are largely irrelevant.
+Originally, I went with an SVG implementation, where SVG chunks would dynamically get rendered, and swapped in and out.
+However, in 1.3.1, I ported it all to canvas.

-As alluded to earlier in the data structures overview, the waveforms are rendered in chunks.
-In fact the entire `scrollArea` is rendered in chunks.
-Since it didn't make sense to store all of the rendered (svg versions) of the waveform data in memory for all zoom levels, I used [clusterize.js](https://clusterize.js.org/).
-What this essentially does, is allow you to have a lot of rows in a scrollable element without the need for the DOM to track all of them (because otherwise you get a really laggy page) It does this by dynamically swapping rows in and out and inserting dummy spacer elements on the top and bottom.
-Since it was designed for rows, I modified it to use columns instead.
-It also assumes that all of the content is stored in memory, so I modified it to dynamically build the element as it is rendered.
-It also has a weird way of discerning which chunk needs to be rendered.
-So I modified that to fit my needs.
-Then I removed all of the code that did all of the unnecissary safety checks that I wouldn't be needing for my specific application.
-Since it shared a lot of state variables with the main vaporview.js file, I moved the code into the main file, merged state variables, and callback syntax to be cleaner and more concise.

-As I got further along, I realized that Chromium limits scrollable elements to 16,777,216 pixels, which is (conveniently enough) the maximum integer size of a 32 bit floating point number.
-This is a problem when you have a large waveform and you zoom in really far.
-Chromium literally clips the element.
-So instead of using a scrollable element and inserting left and right spacer elements, I created a fake scrollbar that looks and acts just like a real one, ditched the spacer elements and calculate the `left:` property of the `contentArea` to behave as if it's inside a scrollable area.
-It still swaps columns in and out, but instead of calculating and inserting the spacer elements, it sets the `contentArea.style.left` property.

-At this point, it's down to about 45 lines of code (from originally 330 lines) and it's hardly recognizable.
-But I do want to give a shout out to Denis Lukov (the author) for his work that ultimately made this project possible.

-Since it can take longer than 1 frame's worth of time to generate the HTML and parse it, I render the waveform content asyncronously.
-This was more challenging than I had initially imagined, and it might still have a few bugs.
-But in essence, the basic chunk element (the chunk with the ruler) is dynamically fetched and rendered, and everything else is asynchronously rendered, yeilding to a `requestAnimationFrame()` so that the scrolling is smooth, but the content can be rendered a few frames later.

-There's a mutationObserver that checks the rendered content for changed chunks, and then calls `renderWaveformsAsync()` to insert the waveforms into their respective elements.
-The hard part in all of this, was when updates were done before a chunk finished rendering.
-For this, I had to add an `abortFlag` to each chunk, that when set, the `renderWaveformsAsync()` function knows to stop, and a garbage collection function to remove all chunks that are not in the cache.

-### The anatomy of a chunk

-- .column-chunk
-  - .ruler-chunk
-  - .waveform-column
-    - .waveform-chunk
-    - .waveform-chunk
-    - ...
-  - #main-marker (if applicable)
-  - #alt-marker (if applicable)

-Chunks are rendered with the functions:

-- `shallowFetchColumns()`
-- `renderWaveformsAsync()`
-- `updateChunkInCache()`
-- `createTimeMarker()`
-- `renderWaveformChunk()`
-- `createWaveformSVG()`
+The SVG implementation became way too much to manage.
+I used a modified version of clusterize.js to handle columns instead of rows.
+Then I found out that chromium (which is what Vscode uses as its rendering engine) only allows elements up to 16,777,216 pixels, which is actually not large enough when zooming into waveforms all the way.
+So I modified it yet again to use a fake scrollbar and no spacer elements.

+It was a pain to handle chunk boundary rendering, text placement, and chunk sizing when zooming.
+Worst of all, drawing and inserting the chunks would cause frame drops, so I implemented an asynchronous chunk rendering to alleviate that.
+But then it kept wasting time trying to draw chunks that the user scrolled way past.

+Eventually, I ported it all to canvas with the intent on porting the renderer to webassembly.
+But after implementing it and getting it working the way I wanted, I profiled the renderer and found that the JS code was only taking 1-2 ms on average to draw all of the waveforms when in full screen.
+It was the GPU that was the bottleneck in worst case scenarios.
+Even though the render function was being called every frame of a scroll, it was still smoother and better looking.
+No more cursed async renderer, or chunk boundaries to keep track of.

 ### binary waveform elements